 - Common elderberry (Sambucus canadensis)

-5. Place plants close together and Mulch well to limit evaporation of moisture from the soil and discourage weeds.
+5. Place plants close together and Mulch well to limit the evaporation of moisture from the soil and discourage weeds.

 Properties of a Rain Garden: